ulrik59/travelogue/README.md

     - `urls` - Urls used by Travelogue/Passport
         - `failureRedirect` - redirect to this relative URL on failed logins.
 Defaults to **'/login'**.
         - `successRedirect` - redirect to this relative URL on successful logins.
 Defaults to **'/'**.
+    - `excludePaths` - array of string paths that will not employ travelogue authorization or authentication; these paths will be excluded from Travelogue.

 Returns null.